 - The College Report from each college/university attended (formerly known as the Registrar's Report).

-- SAT/ACT scores are optional, except for nursing and education applicants who have earned less than 30 college credits.
+- SAT/ACT scores are optional, except for education applicants who have earned less than 30 college credits.
 Salve Regina's CEEB code is 3759.
 International students whose native language is not English are required to submit TOEFL scores.

 - A list of courses in progress that are not listed on the transcript